 On the upside the more prominent 124-00/-06 historic congestion remained the key area it pushed above more definitively into mid-May on trade worries.
-Next resistance above 124-00/-06 was the extended 125-00 area (http://bit.ly/2WWEMso) that was the broadest down trend resistance directly derived from the overall trend trajectory from that 2016 high.
+Next resistance above 124-00/-06 was the 125-00 area broadest down trend resistance directly derived from the overall trend trajectory from that 2016 high.